VoidOne-App/VoidOne/README.md

 - Personalization
 - Display scaling
 - Accessibility improvements
-- Optional visual effects
+- Optional animations
 - RGB customization

-Visual effects should always justify their performance cost.
+Visual effects should justify their performance cost.

-A premium interface is only useful if it remains responsive.
+> **A premium interface is only useful when it remains responsive.**

 ---

 # 🩺 Performance Diagnostics

-Future diagnostics capabilities may include:
+Future diagnostic capabilities may include:

 - Startup analysis
 - Runtime measurements